klayrHQ/klayr-sdk/framework/src/modules/README.md

 > The implementation of each module is up to the user, but it must inherit from the `BaseModule` class and implement its methods.

-Custom Modules can be plugged into the Lisk Framework and implement a new protocol for the application.
+Custom Modules can be plugged into the Klayr Framework and implement a new protocol for the application.

 ```js
 // Exported as main file to javascript package